 Best New Jersey Arcades To Visit with the Kids

-Funplex has more than 100 games for visitors to choose from.
+The Funplex has more than 100 games for visitors to choose from.

-Funplex – East Hanover and Mt.
+The Funplex – East Hanover and Mt.
 Laurel

-Both locations have more than 100 forms of entertainment to pick from, including traditional video games, cranes, prize and ticket redemption games, virtual reality activities, and a midway area.
+Both locations have more than 100 forms of entertainment to pick from, including traditional video games, cranes, prize, and ticket redemption games, virtual reality activities, and a midway area.
 To make sure nothing gets stale, management teams from each arcade meet weekly to discuss what's popular, what's not, and what needs fixing or updating.
 New games are added, and tired games are rotated out.
 Current hits with kids include New Big Wave Air Hockey (featuring LED lighting and a curve feature that makes the game board a bit more challenging), BlackBeards, and Ticket Circus.
-Lane Master gives the old, familiar Skee Ball a digital update and blends the game with fantasy bowling.
+Lane Master gives the old, familiar skee ball a digital update and blends the game with fantasy bowling.
 Cruising Blast, another oldie, has been updated with new races.
-Meanwhile, we're told that older kids and adults alike are currently crazy about the Virtual Rabbids virtual reality ride and the Injustice arcade game, featuring characters from Marvel Comics.
+Meanwhile, we're told older kids and adults alike are currently crazy about the Virtual Rabbids virtual reality ride and the Injustice arcade game, featuring characters from Marvel Comics.
 A rewards card gives players bonus credits; the more you buy, the more you get.

 RELATED: Best New Jersey Roller Skating Rinks